‘Most students feel free to express opinions and beliefs on campus’

 The survey, which received more than 339,000 responses from across the UK, did not put the question to students in Scotland, Wales and Northern Ireland.

-It found that 75% of students think information about mental wellbeing support services is well communicated.
+It found 75% of students think information about mental wellbeing support services is well communicated.

 Asked if they were satisfied with their course, 75% in Wales gave a positive response, compared with 80% in Northern Ireland and 77% in Scotland.
 The question was not put to students in England.